git-emran/DevNotes/Projects/Emran-Resume.typ

 )

 - Achieved WCAG compliance for an enterprise grade system in 2 months.
 Collaboratively designed a new payment processing feature named “mtPay” with a 95% user adoption rate.
 Ensured seamless migration from Angular 3 to Angular 10.
-- Implemented a design system, saving 60% on system upgrades, 50% increase in design deliver y and simplifying developer project transitions.
+- Implemented a design system, saving 60% on system upgrades, 50% increase in design delivery and simplifying developer project transitions.
 - Ensured seamless migration from Angular 3 to Angular 10.
 - Boosted customer conversion rate from 20% to 88% and reduced drop off rate by 32% and Significantly reduced load time by 34% by redesigning and refactoring the website.